mdtanker/polartoolkit/docs/contributing.md

    * `chore` --> maintenance changes, like GitHub Action workflows
    * `refactor` --> refactoring of the code without user-seen changes

-The `optional body` can include any detailed description, and can optionally start with `BREAKING CHANGE: `.
+The `optional body` can include any detailed description.

-Based on the commit message, one of four things will happen when;
+Based on the commit types in a PR, one of four things will happen when;
 1) no new version will be released
 2) a `PATCH` version will be released (`v1.1.0 -> v1.1.1`)
 3) a `MINOR` version will be released (`v1.1.0 -> v1.2.0`)